Portrayal of black people in comics: First African-American solo series

 In 1950, the Pittsburgh Courier published the Western comic strip Chilsom Kid by Carl Pfeufer.

 Lobo was a fictional Western comic book hero who was the medium's first African-American character to headline his own series.
 He starred in Dell Comics' little-known two-issue series Lobo (Dec.
-1965 & Sept.
+1965 and Sept.
 1966), was created by D. J. Arneson and Tony Tallarico.

 In 1970, Larry Fuller's black superhero Ebon appeared in one issue of his own comic, published by the underground comix publisher San Francisco Comic Book Company.
-Ebon was a bad fit with the largely white, adult audiences of underground comix, and didn't meet with much success.
+Ebon was a bad fit with the largely white, adult audiences of underground comix, and did not meet with much success.

 From January 18, 1970, to February 17, 1974, was published the comic strip Friday Foster, created and written by Jim Lawrence and later continued by Jorge Longarón.
 In 1975, Friday Foster was adapted into a blaxploitation feature film of the same name, starring Pam Grier.